mbeddr/mps-platform-docs/src/doc/docs/reference/reading_list.md

 ## Working on (extending) mbeddr

-If, in addition to working with MPS in general, you plan to work on the mbeddr languages, there is more reading we suggest.
+If, besides working with MPS in general, you plan to work on the mbeddr languages, more material should be read.
 We suggest reading parts of Markus' thesis, because it is the most comprehensive and up-to-date description of mbeddr: [Generic Tools, Specific Languages](http://voelter.de/data/books/GenericToolsSpecificLanguages-1.0-web.pdf).

 To get a general overview over mbeddr, please read chapter 3.